Research

 Current Research Summary

-My mathematical research centers around physiologically-based pharmacokinetic (PBPK) modeling.
+My mathematical toxicology research centers around physiologically-based pharmacokinetic (PBPK) modeling.
 PBPK models use physical properties (e.g., blood flow and organ weights) and chemical properties (e.g., chemical structure and solubility) to predict dose-response curves for exposure to a variety of compounds.
-In particular, I have focused on an inhalation exposure model of water disinfection byproducts, as well as dermal exposure models of lindane and oral exposure models of vitamin D. With any good model comes sensitivity analysis to determine which parameters are identifiable and estimable; I am also exploring subfields of global sensitivity analysis as they apply to PBPK modeling.
-Details about specific projects are below.
+In particular, I am focusing on inhibition in an inhalation model of trichloroethylene (TCE) and chloroform in rats.
+With any good model comes sensitivity analysis to determine which parameters are identifiable and estimable; I am also exploring subfields of global sensitivity analysis as they apply to PBPK modeling.

 Published Research